gimlet-io/gimlet-documentation/src/pages/blog/whats-next-for-fluxcd-and-gimlet.md

 ---
 title: 'What’s Next for FluxCD - And Gimlet?'
-date: '2024-01-25'
+date: '2024-02-05'
 description: "Weaveworks is shutting down and everybody’s wondering: what does the future hold for Flux, one of the most used gitops tool of platform builders?"
 image: gimlet-io-whats-next-for-fluxcd-and-gimlet.jpg
 toc: false
 ---

+Today Alexis Richardson, the CEO of WeaveWorks announced that WeaveWorks, the company behind FluxCD is shutting down.

 First of all, we’re incredibly sad to see so many amazing professionals finding themselves in an uncertain situation at the worst time of the year for being let go.
 We encourage the community to help each other out in this situation and let each other know about possible opportunities for Weaveworks' teammates.

 We were shocked to overhear the chatter about Weaveworks going out of business early January.
 As you can see, we’re listed as **[vendors](https://fluxcd.io/ecosystem/)** of the Flux ecosystem on the project’s website.
 It’s a critical matter to us what happens with the technology at the core of our stack.

-We can’t tell for sure what happened, but based on rumors within the community, Weaveworks was on the verge of acquisition but talks never came to fruition.
+Alexis shared some information about what happened: while they had increasing success with enterprise customers: "[..] this sales growth was lumpy and our cash position, consequently volatile [..]".
+Weaveworks then was on the verge of acquisition but talks never came to fruition.

 ## What To Expect